kozynetsdanylo/markdowm_cheatsheet/cheat_sheet.md

 > > This is nested blockquote (2\`nd level), and, by the way, it\`s second paragraph.

 ### HEADER 3 - lists
+For plain list \-, \+, \* symbols must preceed text

 Plain list:
 * Element of list 1
-    + Element of list 1 (nested item, to create this use 4 spaces or 1 tab)
+    + Element of list 1a (nested item, to create this use 4 spaces or 1 tab)
-- Element of list 1
+- Element of list 2

 Ordered list:
 1. Ordered;